sinai-dev/sinai-dev.github.io/Custom/ItemVisuals.md

 # Custom Visual Prefabs

-There are two parts to setting up your custom Visual Prefab(s).
+There are two parts to setting up your custom Visual Prefabs.

 ## In Unity Editor